-Communicating student learning (CSL) is interwoven with curriculum design, instructional strategies and formative assessment.
+Communicating student learning (CSL) is interwoven with curriculum design, formative assessment, instructional strategies, and social and emotional.
 CSL is a process by which teachers can provide a continuous window into student learning.
 Students, teachers, and parents design together, meaningful samples and evidence of student learning over time to demonstrate progress aligned with learning standards.

 Honouring learning as a continuous process rather than a series of separate events, teachers design opportunities for students to develop an understanding of learning processes and to reflect on their learning journeys.
 The mindset shift to communicating student learning creates the conditions for personalized portfolios of learning that activate student voice, inform teacher practice, and engage parents in their child’s learning.
 Ultimately, transforming reporting to communicating student learning shifts the ownership from teachers to a shared ownership among students, parents and teachers.